-An officer may have a contract to provide a service(s) to the charity (such as accountant or a solicitor who provides professional services to the charity.)
+A decision maker may have a contract to provide a service(s) to the charity (such as an accountant or solicitor who provides professional services to the charity).
 In this case it would need to be recorded as a related party transaction.

-If your charity provides goods or services, officers should think about their employment outside of the charity.
+If your charity provides goods or services, people working with the charity should think about their employment outside of it.
 If their employment is in a similar field, they should consider how this could impact their work with the charity or its charitable purpose and declare it as a potential conflict of interest.

-Nikau is a trustee of a small charity set up to help kids with reading.
+Nikau is the general manager of a small charity set up to help kids with reading.
 Nikau is also the owner of a children’s bookstore, which donates some books to the charity and gives discounted rates on other books.

 Payments and donations between the charity and the bookstore will create a conflict of interest as Nikau has an interest in both.

-Nikau should make sure other trustees are aware that he owns the book store, and should not be involved in any decisions to purchase books from his store.
+Nikau should make sure the board of the charity are aware that he owns the book store, and should not be involved in any decisions to purchase books from his store.
 The charity will also need to record the transactions and donations between the charity and book store as a related party transaction in their end of year financial reporting.

 These might include:

-• An officer’s involvement with other charities or not-for-profit groups that are relevant to their position in the charity
+• a person's involvement with other charities or not-for-profit groups that are relevant to their position in the charity

-• If an officer has someone in their life who might have influence over them and who is linked to the charity in a significant way.
+• if a person has someone in their life who might have influence over them and who is linked to the charity in a significant way.

 This is a conflict of interest for Sarah as the decision affects both charities she is involved with.
 The Parent Teacher Association needs to decide what steps to take, such as Sarah not taking part in the decision or removing herself from the room when the decision is being made.

-Talia is on the governing body of her local church.
-Her husband, Mika, is employed as the Pastor.
-Talia would need to register this as a conflict of interest as both her and her husband hold a position of influence within the charity and this could impact on their ability to remain impartial on the decision whether to hire her
+Mika is applying for a job as administrator at his local church.
+His partner, Talia, is employed as the Pastor.
+Talia would need to register this as a conflict of interest as she holds a position of influence within the charity and this could impact on their ability to remain impartial on the decision whether to hire her

 The purpose of this conflict of interest policy is to ensure:

-- decisions made are in the best interest of the charity when contemplating entering into a transaction, contract or arrangement that might benefit the private or personal interests of members of the governing group
+- decisions made are in the best interest of the charity when contemplating entering into a transaction, contract or arrangement that might benefit the private or personal interests of the decision maker; and

-- the governing group acts at all times in the best interest of the charity
+- the governing group and decision makers act at all times in the best interest of the charity

-- officers do not directly or indirectly receive and profit from his or her position
+- people do not directly or indirectly receive any profit from their position; and

 These procedures will be followed to ensure decisions are made in the best interest of the charity.

-- An interest register will be regularly maintained and monitored where officers will register any perceived, current or potential interests.
+- An interest register will be regularly maintained and monitored where everyone will register any perceived, current or potential interests.
 The interest register will include information about:

 - the type of conflict of interest, and